psyai-net/CVCUDA_FaceStoreHelper-release/README.md

 If you are passionate about working on the forefront of technology and making a difference, we would love to hear from you.
 Please visit our website at [Psyche AI Inc](https://www.psyai.com/home) to learn more about us and to apply for open positions.
 You can also contact us by fanzhaoxin@psyai.net.

-Let's shape the future together!
+Let's shape the future together!!